chrome-demos/chrome-extension-context-menu-selection-text-demo/README.md

-Chrome Extension Hello World Demo
+Chrome Extension Context Menu Demo
 ==================================

-A simple chrome extension just alert "Hello, Chrome Extension!".
+Add a menu item to context menu: `Alert selection`.
+When click on it, the selection content will be alerted.

 Install:
 -------